Xiaoping-Li/Notes/JavaScript/ES6/Destructuring Assignment.md

 console.log(startX, startY); // 5, 6
 ```
 In the example above, the variable `start` is assigned the value of `a.start`, which is also an object.

+## Use Destructuring Assignment to Assign Variables from Arrays